Share this Post

 We’ve got a lot of exciting things in the pipeline.
 In the short-term we’ll be releasing a Gojimo app on Android and a web version of our platform.
 Both of those will be available by January 2015.
 In the long term, we want to start looking at how we can better use the fascinating data we’re collecting.
 We think we can make use of all that data to provide personalised experiences for each student.

-The Red Brick Talks Series will continue.
+The Red Brick Talks Series will return soon!

 Other Talks Interviews: